 Available Study Materials

 - The basic textbook, Loglan 1, is now online.
+You may read it from this web site, download the HTML as a zip file (800K), or download an Adobe Acrobat (.pdf) file (4.4Meg).
 This is the revised 4th edition, just like the paper 1989 edition but with all known errors corrected.

 - Loglan 3 by Steve Rice, our basic Loglan primer, is available in Adobe Acrobat format as shareware.

-- A Loglan-English dictionary is available as software.
+- A Loglan-English dictionary is available as Java based software.

 Sample Texts